INTRODUCTION

 - "I am now the king."
 No. 369 laughed.

 - "Come out, Your Majesty, from the pit and look again at what the sky has done to the earth and to Heliopolis.
 A pile of rubble, like an express train crash.
-We crashed nicely at full speed.
-The tail of the comet wiped out all the laws.
+We've crashed at full speed quite nicely.
+The comet's tail wiped out all the laws.
 Your power and my prison were carried away by that white thing that's hanging over our heads."

-- "And still, I am king," Meredith repeated stubbornly.
+- "And still, I am the king," Meredith repeated stubbornly.

 - "The comet couldn't destroy history.
 You were and will remain, a runaway convict; Meredith, the King; and the venerable Father Vincent has grace and holiness that no one and nothing can take away from him."